On this page...

 List items for 911 Funding Opportunities

-34A.7A: The program manager may also provide grants to joint 911 service boards and the department of public safety for the purpose of developing and maintaining GIS data to be used in support of the next generation 911 network.
+Per Iowa Code Section 34A.7A, the program manager may provide grants to joint 911 service boards and the department of public safety for the purpose of developing and maintaining GIS data to be used in support of the next-generation 911 network.
 The program manager shall provide guidelines, application forms, and notice of the availability of such grants on the department’s internet site.

 Guidance

-We highly encourage the reinvestment of NG911 GIS Grant related projects and programs, however, there is no requirement to use GIS Grant funding specifically towards NG911 GIS projects.
-There are also no restrictions or preference between utilizing a contractor or dedicated GIS staff within the County.
+We highly encourage the reinvestment of resources into NG911 GIS Grant-related projects and programs; however, there is no requirement to use GIS Grant funding exclusively toward NG911 GIS projects.
+There are also no restrictions or preferences regarding whether a county utilizes an outside contractor or dedicated, in-house county GIS staff.

 Structure

-For FY 2026 GIS data accuracy will be measured against four categories for qualifications of GIS grant funding.
+For FY2027, GIS data accuracy will be measured against four categories to qualify for GIS grant funding:

 - NG911 GIS Data Accuracy